|Undergrad Catalog StKate.edu|

 Senior Exhibition (ART 4850):

 Studio art majors satisfy the Writing Requirement for Majors by completing ARTH 2650.
-You complete the Liberal Arts and Sciences Core Writing Requirement with three other writing-intensive courses (CORE 1000 and CORE 3990, and any other writing-intensive course in another department).
+You complete the Liberal Arts and Sciences Core Writing Requirement with three other writing-intensive courses (CORE 1000 or 2000, CORE 3990, and any other writing-intensive course in another department).